 The path to sustained sales and marketing alignment can be a simple one – simple to do, simple to repeat, simple to remember.
 All you need is a map.
 In that spirit, I attempt here to boil down some alignment opportunities for Sales and Marketing leaders.

 The chart below shows the three main focus areas each for Sales and Marketing which, if approached collaboratively, can improve business results and transform the relationship.
 Below the chart is a set of definitions, followed by a few examples of how to apply it to your own situation.

 Value.
 Since it is almost as costly to close a small sale as it is to close a large sale, Sales professionals would be wise to focus on increasing the potential Value of each sale.
 In larger organizations, differently skilled teams manage different sized deals.

 Volume.
-The more deal flow you can create, the better your chances of growing the customer base, learning from their needs to improve your offering, and improving the company’s financial ability to innovate and fulfill their evolving needs.
+The more deal flow you can create, the better your chances of growing the customer base, learning from their needs to improve your offering, and improving the company’s financial ability to innovate and fulfill those evolving customer needs.

 Velocity.
-Increasing the speed of deal flow through the pipeline also increases your capacity to sell, grow the customer community, and learn from them to help you innovate and improve.
+Increasing the speed of deal flow can also increase your capacity to sell, grow the customer community, and learn from them to help you innovate and improve.
 It becomes a flywheel.

 3 Marketing goals – Content, Community, Conversion